mcaserta/mcaserta-jekyll.github.io/_posts/2013-04-15-time-representation-serialization-and-management.md

-The ISO 8601 standard also has the nice side effect of providing natural sorting in systems that use lexicographical order (such as filesystems) because information is organized from most to least significant, i.e. year, month, day, hour, minute, second, fraction of second.
+The ISO 8601 standard also has the nice side effect of providing natural sorting in systems that use lexicographical order (such as filesystems) because information is organized from most to least significant, i.e. year, month, day, hour, minute, second, fraction of a second.

 Even if you're only dealing with local times in your software, you should know that, unless you also display the time zone, you can never